Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 calendar days

-In cases provided for by the collective
+In cases provided for by collective

 collective